 - Establish a working knowledge of federal, state and local laws.

 - Establish effective relationships with co-workers, officials and general public.

 - Ability to learn new procedures.

-- Ability to qualify with all mandated weapons in accordance the Sheriff's office policies and procedures and State laws.
+- Ability to qualify with all mandated weapons in accordance with the Sheriff's office policies and procedures and state laws.